monero-blackball/monero-blackball-site/README.md

 SHA256: F0580F67BC52C2D4D7CC5F336997E21C492B2E874E2A94CCC04CD5214EC2F3CA

-Download the files, extract them, and place them in the `.shared-ring-db` folder.
+Download the file and place it in the `.shared-ring-db` folder.
 You may need to overwrite the `data.mdb` file.

 This folder should be hidden by default, so make sure to configure your file explorer to view hidden folders or simply go there directly.